CheongLoic/DevOps-Project/README.md

-# ECE NodeJS Project 2019-2020
+# ECE DevOps Project 2019-2020
 [![Build Status](https://travis-ci.org/CheongLoic/nodejs_test.svg?branch=master)](https://travis-ci.org/CheongLoic/nodejs_test)

 ## Authors
-- CHEONG Loïc : huangloic@hotmail.com
+- CHEONG Loïc : huangloic@hotmail.com or loic.cheong@edu.ece.fr
-- GUPTA Chirag : chiraggupta199806@gmail.com

-ECE's students in the group ING 4 SI 03 Inter
+Student in the group ING 4 SI 03 Inter at ECE Paris

 ## About this work
-This work is the final project in NodeJS  for the Web Technology course at ECE Paris-Lyon, ING4.
+This work has been copied-pasted from the NodeJS projectfor the Web Technology course at ECE Paris-Lyon, ING4.
+This repository is used as a DevOps project.
+Please notice that this repository is poorer in commits and tags than the NodeJS one.
+You can go to this repo to check out what I did in NodeJS (That's mostly me who did everything ...) : https://github.com/CheongLoic/ECE-NodeJS-Lab-2019
+I created this repository because my partner in NodeJS wanted to do his DevOps project with Python (or maybe for an other reason ...)

 There are :
 - Home page